PGP5 begins 16th Jan 2021

 All the mandatory categories in the application form must be filled in order for an application to be considered.
 This includes a statement of purpose and an essay on a public policy issue of interest to the applicant.
 Further details are provided in the application form.

-A bachelor’s degree in any discipline and two years of full-time work experience in any field.
+A bachelor’s degree in any discipline.
 While the course is not math-intensive, 10th standard (or equivalent) level of mathematical skills is necessary.
 The course will be conducted and assessed in English.